Distracted Driving Is a Factor in 15% of injury crashes

 - Ninety-four percent of teenagers understand the consequences of texting and driving, but 35 percent of them admitted that they do it anyway.

 If you or a family member has been injured by a distracted driver, it is important to talk with an attorney experienced in handling distracted driving cases.
 The attorneys at Wham & Rogers have experience handling auto cases, including distracted driving cases.
-Call Wham & Rogers, Woodlands Personal Injury Attorneys at 832-592-1108.
+Call Wham & Rogers, The Woodlands and Spring Personal Injury Attorneys at 832-592-1108.